 Selection of Awardee:

 The SETAC North America Awards and Fellowships Subcommittee for Professional Awards will evaluate nominations independently by using a standardized score sheet.
-Announcement of the awardee will be made at the SETAC North America 34th Annual Meeting in Nashville, Tennessee, 17-21 November 2013.
+Announcement of the awardee will be made at the SETAC North America 35th Annual Meeting in Vancouver, British Columbia, Canada, 9–13 November 2014.